• Free shipping on all orders

 Are These Dogs Good for Families? 🏡

 Yes—for families with older children.
-In fact, these dogs are excellent for families that have calm, responsible kids because of their playfulness.
+These dogs are excellent for families that have calm, responsible kids because of their playfulness.
 Though both Bichons and Poms are known for being rather patient, their small bodies tend to be fragile and are not usually a good option for young children.
 The same can be said about Bichonaranians, so we don’t recommend them for families with young or rambunctious children.

 Does This Breed Get Along with Other Pets? 🐶 😽